taraponglab/deepra/readme.md

 # DeepRA: A Novel Deep Learning-Read-Across Framework and Its Application in Non-Sugar Sweeteners Mutagenicity Prediction
 Tarapong Srisongkram

 Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, 40002

-# This repository contains tutorial for using DeepRA
+## This repository contains tutorial for using DeepRA

-# Please find instruction in the DeepRA_tutorial.ipynb
+Please find instruction in the DeepRA_tutorial.ipynb

-# Version 1.0
+## Version
+DeepRA version is 1.0

-# MIT Licence
+## MIT Licence

 Copyright (c) [2024] [Dr.Tarapong Srisongram]